grochowski/grochowski/README.md

-### Hi! 〰
+### Hey! 〰

-I have been working with web technologies for 10+ years 💻,
-solving problems with apps that are a delight to use ☁.
+Call me Mikołaj or Nick.

+About me:
+- 10 years of experience as a full-stack developer,
+- passion for designing digital services in close collaboration with business, product, analytical, and UX teams,
+- knowledge of various technologies.

 Based in Poland ⚓.
 Open for anyone, anywhere 🌐.

-### My favourite things
+### Main Technologies
 In random order:
-JS + TypeScript,
+- JS + TypeScript,
-Angular,
+- Angular,
-PHP,
+- PHP,
-Symfony,
+- Symfony,
-React.
+- React.